 However, unless you have a big company or need an in-house development team in the long run, this is actually a bad idea.
 Recruiting top-level developers takes a long time, especially if your location isn’t a tech hub, and you have to invest a lot of resources in their salary and equipment.
 Their requirements may exceed your budget capabilities, and once the project is complete, you may not need them full-time.

 So, what’s a better option?
 Outsourcing software development.
 The global IT outsourcing market is currently worth $5.2 trillion, and software development accounts for 57% of all outsourced projects.
 By outsourcing your project, not only do you have access to top talent from all over the world, but you can also reduce development costs dramatically.
+Moreover, by using corporate software solutions like Human Resources Management Systems (HRMS) and Workforce Management Systems (WMS) there is a greater chance for your outsourcing team to be more effective and at the same time reduce staffing costs for you.
+One example of such software is Sense HR, a cloud-based HRMS solution designed to streamline HR processes and improve workforce management.
+With Sense HR, businesses can automate time-consuming HR tasks such as employee onboarding, leave management, performance tracking, and payroll processing.
+The software also provides advanced analytics and reporting tools to help managers make data-driven decisions about their workforce.
+For Sense HR software click here to learn about how to improve the HR processes of your freelance team and reduce the time and cost associated with workforce management.
 The overwhelming majority of business partners have had a positive experience with their offshore partners, and outsourcing rates are expected to grow even more now that businesses are embracing digital transformation.
 The most popular countries for software development outsourcing are India, Ukraine, the Philippines, Poland, and Romania.

 MYTH #3: The more software developers, the better